-The Local Food Report with Elspeth Hay and Ali Berlow, which airs Thursday at 8:35 AM and 5:45 PM and Saturday at 9:35 AM, is made possible by our Local Food Report sponsors.
+The Local Food Reportwith Elspeth Hay airs Thursday at 8:35 AM and 5:45 PM and Saturday at 9:35 AM, is made possible by our Local Food Report sponsors.

 Bartlett's Farm on Nantucket

 Bartlett's Farm is Nantucket Island's oldest and largest family-owned farm.
 The Bartlett Family has been farming the same land since arriving on Nantucket in the early 1800's.
 These days, the farm offers much more than our famous corn and tomatoes.
 With 10 greenhouses certified organic, greens are harvested daily.
-The staff in our commercial kitchen creates delicious food to go for every meal, every day, and offers a monthly farm dinner.
+The staff in our commercial kitchen creates delicious to-go food for every meal, every day.
 The garden center has the finest plants and accessories for your home and flower or vegetable garden all year.